 Jesus appears less interested in clearing up this dilemma; and has a more essential point to make.
-His response to those listening to him that day pointed out that the people killed in both of the tragedies mentioned were no more sinners than those asking him about this.
+His response to those listening to him that day pointed out that the people killed in both of the tragedies they brought to Jesus' attention were no more sinners than those, standing before him, asking him about this.
 But for those killed in those tragedies, time had run out for them to repent of their sins.
 And so, he goes on to warn them again to repent before it's too late.

-There's a sense of urgency in Jesus' call to repentance for the people listening to him that day, and for all people throughout time, yes, including you and me.
+There's a sense of urgency in Jesus' call to repentance for the people listening to him that day, and for all people throughout all of time.
 The warning is just as real for us: repentance cannot be delayed, for death may come at any time.
 Repentance needs to be an ongoing attitude toward one's life, rather than an occasional act.

 Death is not something most of us relish thinking about a lot.
-It's usually on the back burner of our consciousness, unless we are getting older, and we know our time in this lifetime is limited, or unless we are facing our own or a loved one's life-threatening illness, or unless we lose a loved one, it's especially troubling on our minds when it occurs at a young age.
-At those times we realize how fragile life is and it is brought to our attention that we should live each day to its fullest.
+It's usually on the back burner of our consciousness, unless we are getting older and we know our time in this lifetime is limited, or unless we are facing our own or a loved one's life-threatening illness, or unless we lose a loved one, it's especially troubling to many of us when death comes to someone of a young age.
+When we lose someone, we become more aware of how fragile life is; and it is brought to our attention that we should live each day to its fullest.

 Lent also reminds us that this life is temporary.
 Particularly, on Ash Wednesday we are reminded that it was from dust that we were created by God, and one day we will return to dust.

-It's in-between the two where we find ourselves waiting, again, most times not consciously.
+It's in-between the two where we find ourselves waiting, most times not consciously.
 Like the people killed in the tragedies previously mentioned, we do not always have a warning for when our time in this lifetime will come to an end.

 Jesus does not say that we should be obsessed with fear and panic about death.
 In fact, his call to ongoing repentance relieves our anxieties because we know then that when the time comes for us to leave this lifetime, we will move onto an eternal lifetime in the place that has been prepared for us.
-Jesus does not want us to miss out on the joys and blessings we receive while living in this lifetime; but he also wants us to prepare ourselves for the future.
+Jesus does not want us to miss out on the joys and blessings we receive while living in this lifetime; but he also wants us to prepare ourselves for the future kingdom.